j-sieben/PIT/Doc/using_pit.md

 ## Trace method calls
 To start with, you may want to add a call to `pit.enter(p_action, p_module)` at the beginning and to `pit.leave` at the end of a method you want to trace.
 Doing so enables PIT to collect data about your call hierarchy, the time spent and optionally the parameters passed into the method.
 If you want to completely instrument your code, you may want to add the respective calls to a method template of your favourite IDE.

 As a best practice, provide `pit.enter` with the name of your method and your package.
 This way, PIT is able to achieve the highest performance because if you don't pass this information in, PIT will try to gather this information from environment or call stack information, based on the database version you're using.
 This in any case is slower than providing the information yourself.
-One recommendation to pass the package name in is to create a global package constant `C_PKG constant varchar2(30 byte) := $$PLSQL_UNIT;`.
+One recommendation to pass the package name in is to create a global package constant `C_PKG constant varchar2(30/128 byte) := $$PLSQL_UNIT;`.
 After having defined this constant once, you can easily pass it in without having to rewrite the package name over and over again.

 Please make sure, that before leaving a method a call to `pit.leave` is included.
 This is especially important for exception handlers (if you don't use `pit.sql_exception`, as described later), before `exit` and `return` clauses and after `case`- or `if` switches.
+As there is no easy and secure way to maintain the call stack of methods in PL/SQL (other than frequently calling `UTL_CALL_STACK` starting with Oracle 12c, that is), PIT maintains the call hierarchy manually by storing `enter` and `leave` calls on an internal stack.
+If you don't provide a proper call to `leave`, the hierarchy of the calls gets out of sync.
+Calling `pit.initialize` or `pit.stop` will empty the call stack to adjust those snychronitaion issues.

 ### Passing parameters to trace-methods

-If you want to include parameters passed to a method in your tracing, this can be achieved by passing them in as an instance of `MSG_PARAMS`.
-This type is a nested table of `MSG_PARAM` objects, which in turn are simple key value objects.
-A key name may be as long as 30 byte and the param value up to 4000 byte of varchar2.
+If you want to include parameters passed to a method in your tracing, this can be achieved by providing the methods with an instance of `MSG_PARAMS`.
+This type is a nested table of `MSG_PARAM` objects, which in turn is a simple key value object.
+A key name may be as long as `30 byte` (`128 byte` starting with Oracle 12c) and the param value up to `4000 byte` of `varchar2`.
 You create an instance of `MSG_PARAM`by calling its constructor function:

 ```
 msg_param('key', 'value');